How to Calculate Net Operating Income in Real Estate

 Recovery ratio: $255,934 ÷ $290,000 = 88.3%

 The anchor's cap is driving 11.7% of unrecovered CAM.
 At current expense levels, the anchor cap costs $29,567/year in unrecovered cost.
-As costs rise, this gap grows — the cam-cap-rate-multiplier shows how cap binding accelerates over time.
+As costs rise, this gap grows.
+The cam-cap-rate-multiplier shows how cap binding accelerates over time.

 Step 3: Add Tax and Insurance Recovery